s-boardman/PyGlow/README.md

 All colors are from 0 (off) to 255 (super duper eye numbing bright!)

 ## Installation instructions

 ### Preparation

-For instruction hot to setuo your Raspberry Pi to use with PyGlow, please see https://github.com/pimoroni/pyglow#setting-up-your-raspberry-pi
+For instruction hot to setup your Raspberry Pi to use with PyGlow, please see https://github.com/pimoroni/pyglow#setting-up-your-raspberry-pi